cgaspart/TerminalBlackJack/README.md

 Welcome to TerminalBlackJack, a classic blackjack game implemented in Golang and designed to be played directly in your terminal.

 ## Features
-* Basic blackjack game mechanics (hit, stand)
+* :white_check_mark: Client / Server using websocket
-* Client / Server using websocket
+* :o: Basic blackjack game mechanics (hit, stand)

 ## Getting Started